Detailed listings of courses currently being offered by the Classics Department may be found by visiting SPIRE.

 Classics 262: The Roman Literary Revolution (AL).
 Various genres of ancient Roman literature in translation, including poetry, history, novels, and epistolography (letters).

 Classics 263: Greek and Roman Echoes across the Ages (AL).
 Various topics in Greek and Roman culture and literature, such as the epic tradition, tragic drama, and more (specific topic varies by semester).

 Classics 300: Greek Archaeology (AT).
 Archaeology of ancient Greek cities and temples, including techniques and ethics of excavation.

 Classics 301: Roman Archaeology (AT).
 Archaeology of the Roman world, including Roman cities and colonies in North Africa and Britain.

-Classics 330: Magic in Antiquity (HS).
-The influence witchcraft and magic had in ancient Greek and Roman society, including the psychology of magic and its relationship to religion.
+Classics 330: Magic in the Ancient Mediterranean World (HS).
+The role and perceptions of witchcraft and magic, including the psychology of magic and its relationship to religion.